jdleesmiller/jdleesmiller.github.io/_drafts/lessons-from-building-node-apps-docker.markdown

 1. The `--chown=node:node` flag for `COPY` ensures that the files are owned by the unprivileged `node` user rather than root, which is the default.
 This is important, because we'll want the `node` user to be able to write to those files during the build.

 1. The `npm install` step will run as the `node` user and install the dependencies in `srv/chat/node_modules` inside the container.
 This is what we want, but it causes a problem in development when we bind mount the application folder on the host over `/srv/chat`.
 Unfortunately, the `node_modules` folder doesn't exist on the host, so this bind effectively hides the node modules that we installed in the image.
-The final line `mkdir -p node_modules` step and the next section are related to how we deal with this.
+The final line `mkdir -p node_modules` step and the next section are related to how we deal with this [^build-as-root].

 ### The `node_modules` Volume Trick